Carla Trujillo: Career

 Trujillo studied human development at the University of California, Davis.
 After earning her Bachelor's degree, she went on to graduate school at the University of Wisconsin, Madison, where she earned her PhD in Education Psychology.
 It was during her time in graduate school that her writing became an integral part of her daily life.
 She eventually moved to Berkeley, California, where she is currently an administrator at the University of California, Berkeley.
 She has lectured on Ethnic Studies, both at U.C.
 Berkeley and also Mills College in Oakland, California.
 She has also taught courses in Women's Studies at San Francisco State University.
 She is the former Director of the Graduate Diversity Program at U.C.
-Berkley.
+Berkeley.
 In 2003, Trujillo authored her first novel entitled What Night Brings and published it with Curbstone Press.
 What Night Brings focuses on the Chicana lesbian character, Marci Cruz, and her upbringing in a conservative Catholic home in 1960s Northern California.
 Through the fictionalized account of Cruz, Trujillo questions issues of patriarchy and homophobia within Chicana/o culture.